syarul/locomotor/README.md

 Some concern includes:-
 - Event delegation is a bit wonky now, the patching simply replace the old node if it has eventListener attached.
-- Test unit tba.
+- Test unit and mvc sample incoming.
-- MVC sample tba.
-- Custom hooks/provider tba.

 ### Quick Getting Start